opencog/docker/opencog/atomspace/README.md

 ```
 docker create --name my-container \
     -p 17001:17001 -p 18080:18080 -p 18081:18081 \
-    -v /ABSOLUTE/PATH/TO/YOUR/WORKING/DIRECTORY/On/Your/PC/:/opencog \
+    -v /PATH/TO/YOUR/WORKING/DIRECTORY/On/Your/PC/:/my-workdir \
-    -w /opencog \
+    -w /my-workdir \
-    -it opencog/atomspace
+    -it opencog/atomspace:latest
 ```

 The port number mappings above expose the default `CogServerNode` port numbers from the container.
-Port 17001 is the telnet port, port 18080 is the web port, and port 18081 is an auxilliary port used by the `atomspace-viz` package to provide visualization services.
+Port 17001 is the telnet port, port 18080 is the web port, and port 18081 is an auxiliary port used by the `atomspace-viz` package to provide visualization services.

-The working-directory mapping is optional, but concenient.
+The (optional) `-v` flag mounts an external working directory into the container.
+The `-w` flag sets it as the default home directory.

+Replacing `:latest` with some other tag (e.g. `debian-trixie` or `ubuntu-20.04`) will create a container for the corresponding image.

 ## Running a Container
 The container can be started with
 ```
 docker start -i my-container
 ```
-or more simpliy by the provided `./run.sh` script.
+or by the provided `./run.sh` script.
 This will put you at a bash prompt in the container.

 Since one prompt is not really enough to do any serious work, start either `byobu` or `tmux`, and open a few terminal shells (F2 on `byobu`,